qlik-oss/core-data-loading/README.md

 The examples provide a good starting point to explore for anyone with the need to write load scripts specific to their use and applications built with Qlik Core.

-TODO: Mention and provide link to some of the examples covered by tutorials on the Qlik Core website.

 ## Running the examples

 Docker and Node.js must be installed on the machine running the examples.
 The Qlik Core EULA needs to be accepted by